skybrud/Skybrud.ImagePicker/README.md

 ImagePickerItem imagePickerItem = Model.GetImagePickerItem("singleImagePicker");
 ```

-In a similar way, you can be certain that this method will always return an instance of `ImagePickerItem`.
+In a similar way, you can be certain that this method will always return an instance of `ImagePickerItem`, although it may not be valid (eg. if no items have been selected).

 Both extension methods are defined in the `Skybrud.ImagePicker.Extensions` namespace.